akap97/Trees/README.md

 #### 6) NoSibling: Given a Binary Tree of size N, such that all nodes have distinct values, print all the nodes which don't have a sibling node in sorted order.
 If all nodes have a sibling node then print -1 .

+#### 7) SumTree: Write a function that returns true if the given Binary Tree of size N is SumTree else return false.
+A SumTree is a Binary Tree in which value of each node x is equal to sum of nodes present in its left subtree and right subtree .
+An empty tree is SumTree and sum of an empty tree can be considered as 0.
+A leaf node is also considered as SumTree.

+#### 8) haspathSum: Given a Binary Tree and a sum s, your task is to check whether there is a root to leaf path in that tree with the following sum .
+You are required to complete the function hasPathSum.
+You should not read any input from stdin/console.
+There are multiple test cases.
+For each test case, this method will be called individually.